 Electronic Prescription Service

-We are upgrading to the next phase of the Electronic Prescription Service (EPS) which will mean that almost all our prescriptions will be processed electronically from 10th March 2020.
+We have upgraded to the next phase of the Electronic Prescription Service (EPS) which means that almost all our prescriptions will be processed electronically.

 Read more about EPS on the NHS website.

 Unfortunately we are unable to take repeat medication requests over the telephone.

 Please allow three full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.